derp-io/derp-cli-nodejs/README.md

 # derp-cli new-route <routeName> <routeDefinition> <type>
 $ derp-cli new-route getDerpCount derpcount GET
 ```
-This will create a new folder in your local environment called `getDerpCount` with a NodeJS stub for your route as well as a `.derp` file for the route.
+This will create a new folder in your local environment called `getDerpCount` with a route stub ready for editing and deployment.
 ```
 # Within routes/getDerpCount directory
 $ index.js package.json